jefelewis/react-native-ultimate-modal-picker/README.md

 ***Added***

-- Added `react-native-community/datetimepicker` as a as a `devDependency`.
+- Added `react-native-community/datetimepicker` as a `devDependency`.

 ### [0.3.9] - 5/22/2021 - **BREAKING CHANGES**